RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

 Ra makes use of the django admin to leverage the process of authentication, authorization and CRUD operation(s).
 This is done by

-1. Using a different admin site then the default one
+1. Using a different admin site.
-2. Using subclassing ModelAdmin which offer many enhancements.
+2. Using subclasses of ModelAdmin which offer more enhancements.

 With this information in mind, let's add the below piece of code into `admin.py`